-As described in the accounting policies, the liability for employee benefits expected to be settled more than 12 months from the reporting date are recognised and measured at the present value of the estimated future cash flows to be made in respect of all employees at the reporting date.
-In determining the present value of the liability, estimates of attrition rates and pay increases through promotion and inflation have been considered.
+As described in the accounting policies, the liability for employee benefits expected to be settled more than 12 months from the reporting date is recognised and measured at the present value of the estimated future cash flows to be made in respect of all employees at the reporting date.
+In determining the present value of the liability, estimates of attrition rates and pay increases through promotion and inflation have been considered, see note 14 for further details.